North Wall Car Park Upgrade Project

 Can the car lights, from the parked cars be seen from Muttonbird Island?
 If yes, will they cause an increase in Shearwaters leaving Muttonbird Island and coming to land when the Juveniles leave the island?
 How many extra birds will be affected by the lights from the cars shining out to the island?
 Is National Parks aware of this problem?

-jni32826@bigpond.net.au asked almost 4 years agoCar headlamps are required for pedestrian and motorist safety at night time.
+jni32826@bigpond.net.au asked about 4 years agoCar headlamps are required for pedestrian and motorist safety at night time.
 Vehicle headlamps are among a variety of lights present in Coffs Harbour at night.
 National Parks and Wildlife Service has been advised of the plans for the car park upgrade.
 Thank you for your question.

 -